MahendherThatikonda/Data-Analysis-using-ShinyApp/README.md

 This repository contains a Shiny web application built in R that provides an interactive environment for data preprocessing, cleaning, and machine learning (ML) modelling.
-The app is designed to guide users through the entire data analysis pipeline, from raw data to model selection.
+This app is designed to guide users through the entire data analysis pipeline, from raw data to model selection.